 Living a Life of Faith, Energised by Love

-St Chad's has both a scout troop and a Girlguiding unit associated with the church, who regularly join us for church parades.
+St Chad's has both a Scout troop and a Girlguiding unit associated with the church.

 If you think Scouting’s just about knots, woggles and big shorts, then be prepared to be surprised.
 It’s how Richard Branson, Barack Obama and David Beckham got their start in life and you can benefit too.